holoviz/panel/doc/user_guide/Server_Deployment.md

 ##### Git clone

-Opionally you can git clone your repository using
+Optionally you can git clone your repository using

 ```python
 git clone https://huggingface.co/spaces/NAME-OF-USER/NAME-OF-SPACE